clzarecki/acct_info/README.md

 # acct_info

+My solution assumes that all information is given for each new event and that the only information needed to be queried is the "account_information".

 1. It currently throws an exception in the JSON parsing.
 2. My solution is optimized for query latency.
 All the decision making is done at event insertion.